Updated October 4, 2019

 Who’s the creator?
 In general, I find resources created by seasoned bloggers to be more reliable and original.
 If you find a resource you like, Google the creator’s name, check out their social media channels and poke around their website.
 How long have they been blogging?
 Do they have time-tested experience or expertise in the topic they’re teaching?

 Understand vanity metrics.
 High traffic numbers, follower counts or subscribers alone don’t mean much.
 More important to know is how those numbers are converting.
 How much income do those numbers translate into?
-What’s the net profit vs. gross?
-For example, “Here’s how I grew my monthly income by 500% and you can too!” sounds great, but does that mean their income grew from $25 to $125 a month or from $2000 to $10,000 a month?
+What’s the net profit vs. gross revenue?
+For example, “Here’s how I grew my monthly income by 500% and you can too!” sounds great, but does that mean income grew from $25 to $125 a month or from $2000 to $10,000 a month?
 Big difference.

 Filter everything through your own lens.
 There are countless ways to “do blogging” successfully.
 The creators of the resources in the Toolkit explain what has worked for them.
 If it sounds good to you, try it!
 If not, pass.
 There’s not one right way.